cjbassi/vim-anywhere/README.md

 ## Usage

-Run the script and give your default terminal name along with 'vim' or 'nvim'.
+Run the script and give your default terminal name along with 'vim', 'nvim', or 'gvim'.

 Example:
 ```